Regional consistency evaluation and sample size calculation under two MRCTs: A hypothetical example

+The primary efficacy endpoint, common to both studies, is the change from baseline in HbA1c at Week 26 (a continuous endpoint).
+This primary endpoint is also the focus of regional evaluation for consistency.
+In both studies, the assumed treatment effect, the mean difference in primary endpoint values between the treatment and control groups, is 1.2\% with a common standard deviation of 4.0\%.
+Given a one-sided type I error rate of 0.025 and a power of 90\%, the total sample size needed for each study is 468.

-Suppose the regional authority adopts criterion (\ref{eq:criterion-I-pool}) for consistency assessment with $\pi=0.5$.
-By the proposed method, if the region of interest is able to contribute an equal fraction of regional participants in both studies (i.e., $f^{(1)}_k = f^{(2)}_k$), the required regional fraction out of the overall samples is 11.0\% and 22.7\% to ensure a CP of 80\% and 90\%, respectively.
-Alternatively, unequal regional fraction pairs such as $(8\%, 17.4\%)$ or $(9\%, 14.1\%)$ can yield a CP of $80\%$, while pairs such as $(20\%, 26.2\%)$, $(21\%, 24.7\%)$, or $(22\%, 23.4\%)$ can lead to a CP of $90\%$.
+The global enrollment of Study 1 and Study 2 is sequential, with patient recruitment of Study 1 started several months earlier than Study 2.
+Due to delayed initiation at the regional level, the enrollment window for the region of interest in Study 1 is short, resulting in a limited number of participants recruited from that region.
+Assume the regional authority adopts the criterion (\ref{eq:criterion-I-pool}) for consistency assessment with $\pi=0.5$ based on the pooled data.
+By the proposed method, if the region of interest contributes an equal proportion of regional participants in both studies (i.e., $f^{(1)}_{k} = f^{(2)}_{k}$), the regional proportions of the overall sample required are 10.9\% and 22.6\% to ensure a CP of 80\% and 90\%, respectively.
+To more accurately reflect the regional sample imbalances in the two studies, unequal regional proportion pairs such as $(6\%, 60\%)$, $(7\%, 25.7\%)$, $(8\%, 17.4\%)$, and $(9\%, 14.1\%)$ can be planned to achieve a CP of 80\%.
+Pairs such as $(14\%, 60\%)$, $(16\%, 39.1\%)$, $(18\%, 30.7\%)$, and $(20\%, 26.2\%)$ can be selected to target a CP of 90\%.

+Moreover, if the powers of Studies 1 and 2 are as different as 80\% and 90\%, respectively.
+Then the overall sample sizes for Studies 1 and 2 become 350 and 468.
+Under the same assumption of equal proportion of regional participants in both studies, the regional proportions of the overall sample required are 11.8\% and 24.1\% to ensure a CP of 80\% and 90\%, respectively.
+Similarly, one can use the proposed method to get unequal regional proportion pairs.
+Pairs of $(7\%, 37\%)$, $(8\%, 22.3\%)$, and $(9\%, 17.0\%)$ can be planned to achieve a CP of 80\%.
+Pairs such as $(14\%, 87.3\%)$, $(16\%, 49.1\%)$, $(18\%, 36.6\%)$, and $(20\%, 30.4\%)$ can be selected to target a CP of 90\%.